raffscardoso/Numerical-Analysis/README.md

     The program takes coeffients of the equation, their corresponding powers as input and computes the smallest real root for the given polynomial equation using Ramanujan's method.

 **Interpolation**

 *Lagrange interpolation*
-    This program takes the data-points as input and computes the lagrange's polynomial for n and takes the value at given x and gives the value of f(x).
+    This program takes the data-points as input and computes the lagrange's polynomial for nth order and takes the value at given x and gives the value of f(x).

+*Newton divided difference interpolation*
+    This program takes the data-points as input and computes the newton divided differences for nth order and takes the value at given x and gives the value of f(x).